 Council officers explored various options for achieving these goals, and reported back to the Council on 20 January 2022.
-Council officers recommended that:
+Council officers recommended that-

-- Draft legislation should be developed for community consultation, on the basis that geographically containing the PIF and ensuring it is used in a perpetual manner through legislation is both feasible and in the public interest. - The Council should retain some ability to use the capital base of the PIF, for example in emergency situations, in order to avoid a negative impact on Council's credit rating and insurance. - There are a number of other aspects of the PIF's governance and management framework that legislation can protect in an appropriate manner whilst retaining flexibility for future Council decisions.
+- draft legislation should be developed for community consultation, on the basis that geographically containing the PIF and ensuring it is used in a perpetual manner through legislation is both feasible and in the public interest: - the Council should retain some ability to use the capital base of the PIF, for example in emergency situations, in order to avoid a negative impact on Council's credit rating and insurance.